Chia-Network/chia-docs/docs/primitives/offers.md

   > Takers are free to propose a counter offer by creating their own offer file.
 In this case, the original Maker could cancel the original offer, and both parties' roles would be reversed.

-- **Compliant**: As offers are inherently peer-to-peer, they don't constitute an “exchange” or other regulated market activity.
+- **Compliant**: As offers are inherently peer-to-peer, they don't constitute an "exchange" or other regulated market activity.

 - **Trustless**: Offers are _not_ analogous to a handshake or a promise, where one party could renege on the trade.
 By using Chia offers, the Maker and Taker don't need to trust each other.
 They don't even need to _know_ each other.
 As long as a Taker matches the offer identically, the offer will be valid.